Connic

 One of the scariest parts of deploying AI is the "black box" problem.
 What is the agent actually doing?
 How much is it costing?
 Why did it make that decision?

-This is where platform-based deployment really shines.
-Every agent run is automatically tracked with:
+Platform-based deployment solves this out of the box.
+Every agent run is tracked with:

 • Full execution traces: See every LLM call, tool invocation, and intermediate result